ampproject/amphtml/extensions/amp-consent/amp-consent.md

 `promptUI`: Specifies the prompt element that is shown to collect the user's consent.
 The prompt element should be child element of `<amp-consent>` with an `id` that is referenced by the `promptUI`.
 See the [Prompt UI](#prompt-ui) section for details on how a user interacts with the prompt UI.

-If `promptUI` is not given, AMP will not collect consent.
-This can actually be common for a website to collect consent in a central place, and those individual AMP pages should only get consent state from server.

 #### geoOverride

-`geoOverride` provides a way to utilize the `<amp-geo>` component to detect user's geo location and make client side decisions w/o involving a server endpoint roundtrip.
+`geoOverride` provides a way to utilize the `<amp-geo>` component to detect user's geo location to assist on client side decisions.

-`geoOverride` is a JSON object the keyed by geo group codes that are defined in `<amp-geo>` (details [here](https://github.com/ampproject/amphtml/blob/master/extensions/amp-geo/amp-geo.md)).
-Each geo override should be a valid amp-consent config object.
+`geoOverride` is a JSON object keyed by geo group codes which are defined in `<amp-geo>` (details [here](https://github.com/ampproject/amphtml/blob/master/extensions/amp-geo/amp-geo.md)).
+Each geo override should be a valid `<amp-consent>` config object.
 AMP will take all the values in the corresponding `geoOverride` to override the existing config.

 Two important tips when configuring `amp-geo`: